buj201/NYC_school_expenditure_explorer/README.md

   2. Navigating to the expenditure_visualizer directory in your filesystem.

-  3. Opening the ‘main.ipynb’ iPython notebook and running the code cells (with python %run magic being used to call each of the three visualization modules in the package).
+  3. Opening the ‘main.ipynb’ iPython notebook and running the code cells (with python %run magic being used to call each of the four visualization modules in the package).

 ## Credits